AWcoder/MisfitsUnited/Constitution.md

 ### Rule Changes ###
 In order to change an existing rule, add a new rule, or change a scoring setting, a vote must be called and receive a majority (in a tie the commissioner has the tiebreaking vote), the commissioner has the option to veto a rule change in which case it can be voted on again and receive a at least 2/3 majority to pass without commissioner consent.

+In order to change the number of positions in the starting lineup, 100% of owners must vote in favor for the rule to go in effect for the current season.
+If 2/3 majority are in favor, the change will go into effect the following season.
+Changes to the starting lineup are critical to the construction and strategy of team building, thus the reason for the increased voting requirement when compared to other rule changes.
 <br>
 ### Collusion ###
 **Collusion will not be tolerated.
 A trade will be vetoed if there is evident collusion and the guilty teams may penalized draft picks or be removed from the league and forfeit any dues paid.
 Punishment will be determined by the commissioner and require majority vote by non-involved parties to be enforced.**